PalMuc/beauty_in_the_beast/README.md

 # Beauty in the beast

-This repository contains data and scripts for
+This repository contains data and scripts for:

 **Beauty in the beast - Placozoan biodiversity explored through molluscan predator genomics.**